hoangsonww/Mongo-Redis-RabbitMQ-ELK-Stack/README.md

   - The message is published to a queue and consumed by a consumer.
   - This is done to demonstrate how to use RabbitMQ for asynchronous communication between services.

+### Apache Kafka
+- **Apache Kafka**: The project also demonstrates how to connect to Apache Kafka and produce and consume messages.
+  - The project uses Apache Kafka to produce a message and consume it.
+  - The message is produced to a topic and consumed by a consumer.
+  - This is done to demonstrate how to use Apache Kafka for real-time data streaming.

 ### Round-Robin Load Balancing Algorithm
 - **Round-Robin Load Balancing Algorithm**: The project also demonstrates how to use Redis to implement round-robin load balancing.
   - The project has two routes, `/api/test/route1` and `/api/test/route2`.